 For me, I like to chill the egg whites before whipping them, as I find that it can achieve similar results like I have added cream of tartar to the egg whites.
 Also, whipping egg whites in a cool environment (eg. aircon environment) helps to have a more stable meringue.
 So do try to beat up your meringue in an airy and cool kitchen; avoid hot and humid kitchen.

-Do note for this recipe, the caster sugar to be used in the meringue is quite little.
+Do note for this recipe, the caster sugar to be used in the meringue is quite little, which may make the meringue less stable.
 So please feel free to choose your preferred way for stabilizing the meringue, for a more successful bake.